purescript/purescript-control/README.md

 fix2 :: forall l a b.
 (Lazy2 l) => (l a b -> l a b) -> l a b
 ```

-A version of `fix` for type constructors of two type arguments
+A version of `fix` for type constructors of two type arguments.

 ## Module Control.Monad

-This module defines helper functions for working with `Monad` instances
+This module defines helper functions for working with `Monad` instances.

 #### `replicateM`